GeoscienceAustralia/eqrm/README-tests.txt

 Unit Tests
 ==========

-To run the unit tests, from python_eqrm do;
+To run the unit tests, from eqrm_core do;
    python test_all.py